 Before Somerfield was chosen to feature in the film, writers originally made a fictional store chain called "Summeraisles" referring to the island in The Wicker Man (1973) also starring Edward Woodward.

-When the two detectives Andy Wainwright and Andy Cartwright (Paddy Considine and Rafe Spall) are referred to together, they are called "the Andes," spelled in the captions like the South American mountain range because of a brief reference to those mountains in the dialogue.
+When the two detectives Andy Wainwright and Andy Cartwright (Paddy Considine and Rafe Spall) are referred to together, they are called "the Andes," spelled in the captions like the South American mountain range, because of a brief reference to those mountains in the dialogue.

-Features four actors from various Lord of the Rings adaptations.
-Peter Jackson plays "Father Christmas" in the opening montage.
+Features four cast members from various Lord of the Rings adaptations.
+Peter Jackson played Santa (Father Christmas) in the opening montage.
 Bill Nighy played Sam Gamgee in the BBC Radio broadcast.
 Cate Blanchett played Galadriel in Peter Jackson's films.
-Martin Freeman went on to play Bilbo Baggins in Jackson's films of The Hobbit.
+Martin Freeman played Bilbo Baggins in Jackson's The Hobbit trilogy.

 The trivia items below may give away important plot points.

 Timothy Dalton has said this film, particularly the sequence where Skinner and Angel are shooting at each other during the chase, was the most fun he's ever had on a film.
 Jim Broadbent stated it was a thrill for him to be driving "James Bond" around during that sequence.
 Simon Pegg also stated the sequence and the fistfight between Angel and Skinner was the same type of thrill for him to shoot, stating it was very much in the front of his mind that he was being shot at, and fighting with "James Bond".

 When Timothy Dalton raises his glass to the "memory" of Eve and Martin, Dalton very briefly looks into the camera.
 Edgar Wright liked it so much he synchronized the sound of a cash register "ching" at the same time.